rsyncOSX/mydocsy/content/en/docs/Synchronize.md

   - no progress bar during synchronization, progress bar requiere estimation first
 - Abort: `⌘K` aborts and halts any ongoing task

 Upon launching RsyncUI, it automatically opens the *Synchronize* view.
-Selecting the "wand and stars" (shortcut `⌘E`) from the toolbar initiates task estimation.
+Selecting the *wand and stars* (shortcut `⌘E`) from the toolbar initiates estimation of all tasks.

 {{< figure src="/images/tasks/tasks.png" alt="" position="center" style="border-radius: 8px;" >}}